adraf/Dan-Batchelor/README.md

 ## Future Content

-- Use Google verification for users to go through in the conatct form submission.
+- Use Google verification for users to go through in the contact form submission.